kurnisurni/blogger/blogger_app/README.md

-# Spring Vue Article App
+# Blogger App
-> A simple article writing app built on Spring Boot and VueJS.
+> A school task to make a simple blog article app built with Spring Boot and VueJS.

 ## How to use it?
 ```bash